 It is because of the Battle of Calama that today we celebrate the Day of the Sea.
 With just under a hundred soldiers, Commanders Eduardo Abaroa (Bolivian) and Ladislao Cabrera (Peruvian) faced over 500 Chilean soldiers.
 Abaroa was obstinately defending a small bridge over the Topáter River, when on the 23rd of March 1879 the Chileans ordered him to surrender.
-His response was “Me, surrender?
+His response was “Que se rinda tu abuela!" which means, "Me, surrender?
 Tell your grandmother to surrender!” after which he was promptly shot dead.

 Chile outnumbered Bolivian and Peruvian troops and soon won the battle.
 Its army was better equipped and defeated Bolivia definitively in the Alto de la Alianza Battle on 26 May 1880.
 Bolivia retreated from the war, which ultimately lasted until 1883.
 During this time Chile also defeated Peru and its capital city was occupied by Chilean soldiers for over a year.

 In 1904 a three way agreement was signed.
 According to the treaty, Bolivia ceded its coastal territories to Chile.
 This treaty remains valid even today, although over 120 years later Bolivia continues to insist on revising it and Chile continues to resist doing so.